deftomat/size-history-cli/README.md

 Get and remember the file or directory size.

-Gzip and Brotli sizes will be calculated automatically for files commonly served by web servers.
+Gzip and Brotli sizes will be calculated automatically for every compressible file which is smaller than 32MB.

 ## Installation